Color scheme: Evenly spaced hues

 The triadic color scheme is a three-color combination consisting of base color and two colors that are 120 degrees and 240 degrees apart from the base color.
-Triadic color schemes tend to be quite vibrant.
-Even when using pale or unsaturated versions of hues, it offers a higher degree of contrast while also retaining the color harmony.
-This scheme is trendy among artists because it provides sharp visual contrast while maintaining balance, and color richness.
+This scheme is popular among artists because it provides sharp visual contrast while maintaining balance and color richness.
 The triadic scheme is not as contrasting as the complementary scheme, but it is easier to accomplish balance and harmony with these colors.

-Tetradic

-The tetradic (also called double complementary) color scheme is considered the richest because it uses four colors arranged into two complementary color pairs.
+The tetradic (also called double complementary) color scheme uses four colors arranged into two complementary color pairs.
 This scheme is hard to harmonize and requires a color to dominate or subdue the colors; if all four colors are used in equal amounts, the color scheme may look unbalanced.